delahee/haxe.opt/answer_to_at_santinellival.md

+**warning : This file as updates in its footer to reflect current haxe development**

 "I read your long postmortem about your #ld34 game.
 It'd be awesome to find out more how you managed to keep the GC at bay"

 "I'm mainly working with @MonoGameTeam lately, but I used Haxe and hxcpp's GC has been a big problem."